everythingness/thingness/content/about.md

-this website is made using free open source software : obsidian and the flowershow plug in.
+this website was made using free open source software : obsidian and the flowershow plug in.

 and it is hosted for free by github